sre28/Coding/README.md

-# Coding
-/*
- * Linked Queue
+Linked Queue
- * By Sreyas Sriram
- */

- The main file contains quite a lot of variants of linked queue.
+The main file contains a lot of variants of linked queue.
 Make, run, practice!